 This post may contain affiliate links.
 Please read my disclosure.

-Thai inspired cuisine is a favorite in our house.
-We just love the fragrant, spicy, umami packed flavors!
+Classic Thai cuisine is a favorite in our house.
+We just love the fragrant, spicy, umami packed flavors in dishes like this fresh Thai shrimp salad, tangy tom yum noodles, and this rich red duck curry!

-We often make Thai basil stir fry (or Pad Kra Pao) as it’s easy to pull together on busy weeknights.
+We often make Thai basil stir fry (or pork pad kra pao or pad krapow) as it’s easy to pull together served with white rice for an restaurant quality meal.
 It’s usually made with ground pork, but you can also use ground beef or chicken in a pinch.

-- This one pan meal is easy to prepare and can be ready in just 20 minutes!
+- This Thai pork and basil stir-fry is easy to prepare and can be ready in just 20 minutes - perfect for busy nights, and definitely better than takeout!

-- If you don’t have ground pork, you can easily substitute ground beef, chicken or turkey.
+- If you don’t have ground pork, you can easily substitute any ground meat like ground beef, chicken or turkey.

 - Leftovers store well, so this ground pork stir fry is great for meal prep.
 Pack it in individually sized containers in the fridge or freezer and reheat for easy meals!

-Since holy basil isn’t always readily available where I live, I used Thai basil in this recipe, which is more commonly used in Thai cooking in the United States.
+Since holy basil isn’t always readily available where I live, I used Thai basil or Thai sweet basil in this recipe, which is more commonly used in Thai food in the United States.
+It can be found at an Asian grocery store.

 What is Thai basil?